sc-miracle/miracle-reproducibility/README.md

-MIRACLE is a continual integration method for single-cell mosaic data (RNA, ADT, and ATAC are currently supported).
-In this repository, we mainly repreduce the results in the paper.
-For tutorials, please watch our another repository [miracle](https://github.com/sc-miracle/miracle).
+MIRACLE is a continual integration method for single-cell multimodal data.

 # Preparation